Afijabi71/Setting-up-a-virtual-Lab/README.md

 # Setting-up-a-virtual-Lab
-Setting up a virtual Lab
+This repository shows the step by step process on how i set up a virtual home Lab for cybersecurity purpose